 Q: Is financial aid available for transfer students?
 For international students?

 Yes, need-based financial aid is available for transfer students.
 For more information about the College's financial aid philosophy and required application materials, please visit the Cost & Financial Aid website.
 Financial aid is more limited for those applying for January enrollment, and very limited aid is available for non-U.S. citizens.

 Q: How is housing determined for transfer students?

 For transfer students joining the Connecticut College student body in January, you will receive notification via email in early January letting you know your room assignment and who your roommate will be.
-For transfer students joining in September, you will receive notification, also by email, around the end of July.
+For transfer students arriving in the fall semester, you will receive notification, also by email, around the end of July.

 Q: Will there be a transfer student orientation?

-Yes, there will be an orientation for all new students that takes place a few days before classes and before returning students arrive on campus.
-For transfers starting in September, this orientation falls in late August.
-For transfers joining the community in January, orientation will be held mid-January.
+Yes, we host Welcome Weekend for all new students that takes place a few days before classes begin and before returning students arrive back on campus.
+(For transfers joining the community in January, Orientation will be held mid-January.)

 Q: What types of advising are available for transfers?

 Connecticut College's close-knit campus community ensures that all students, including transfer students, have access to the advising and mentoring they need to make the most out of their Connecticut College experience.
 Academic advising is available from your dean, pre-major advisers and major adviser.
-Many students find mentors and support in other places such as Student Counseling Services, Unity House and the LGBTQ Resource Center, just to name a few.
+Many students find mentors and support in other places such as Student Counseling Services, Race and Ethnicity Programs at Unity House and the LGBTQIA Resource Center, just to name a few.